“You can easily find an Engineering job in your field in America… no problem for a smart guy like you…”

 He looked though the daily mail on the kitchen table.
-There were a few bills, a flyer and some junk mail from the cable companies and mortgage brokers.
-The digital clock on the oven read 5:50PM.
+There were a few bills, a flyer and some junk mail.
+The digital clock on the microwave oven read 5:50PM.
 He has to leave the house before seven, so that he can be at the airport before 8 o’clock.
-Even though it is only 25 miles of a drive, the rush hour traffic jams are everywhere around this time.
+Even though it is only 25 miles of a drive, the rush-hour traffic jams are everywhere around this time.
 He used to get irritated and even agitated by the traffic, but not so much anymore.

 He had not eaten anything all day.
 He had some cereal for breakfast in the morning and some coffee in the afternoon, but that’s about it.
 He scanned the kitchen trying to figure out what to eat before he leaves.
 In the fridge, he found some leftover pizza from the previous night.
 He took out a slice and heated it in the microwave for 30 seconds.

 He heard the front door open; Anu walked in as he was about to eat his quick-fix dinner.

 “You are home early today!”
 He said with a welcoming smile.

 “The traffic wasn’t that bad on the highway”, she said, “How was your day?”